Packed voters and cracked voters: Introduction

 In this article we explore what it means to show that a voter has been packed or cracked.
-This exploration has several pieces.
-We begin in Section~\ref{sec:pandc} by reviewing the most pertinent statements from the opinions in \emph{Gill \emph{v.}\ Whitford}.
+We begin in Section~\ref{sec:redistricting} by reviewing the existing literature on legislative redistricting as it pertains to partisan gerrymandering, particularly with respect to packing and cracking.
+In Section~\ref{sec:pandc} we review the most pertinent statements from the opinions in \emph{Gill \emph{v.}\ Whitford}.
 This is followed in Section~\ref{sec:ex} by precise criteria for when a voter has been packed or cracked.
 As Justice Kagan makes clear in her concurring opinion, determining whether a voter has been packed or cracked in a given plan requires having a comparator plan in mind.
-We then present a concrete example highlighting the dependence of the answer (i.e., on who has been packed or cracked) on the comparator plan chosen.
+We present a simple concrete example highlighting the dependence of the answer (i.e., on who has been packed or cracked) on the comparator plan chosen.
+We close in Section~\ref{sec:real} with various analyses of packed and cracked voters for Maryland, North Carolina and Wisconsin.

-This article is not an attempt to engage to any significant degree with the tangled legal issues surrounding partisan gerrymandering litigation.
-Nor is it an attempt to analyze the feasibility of showing partisan gerrymandering vote dilution in actual cases.
-Our primary goal is simply to present an accessible example highlighting some of the relevant issues pertaining to such claims.
-In the process, we attempt to provide definitions of the various types of packing and cracking considered as well as to make a few observations (several of which are not new).